-- Advanced-stage developer: a Junior Mining company with an identified and economically viable mineral deposit – it is reasonable to assume that the company will achieve production within 48 months
+A Junior Mining company with an identified and economically viable mineral deposit – it is reasonable to assume that the company will achieve production within 48 months

-- Emerging producer: an Advanced-stage developer with a reasonable possibility of reaching production status in the next 18-to-24 months
+An Advanced-stage developer with a reasonable possibility of reaching production status in the next 18-to-24 months

 These advanced-stage developers and emerging producers are believed to be the sweet spot in the current secular Gold bull Market trend.